openturns/openturns/python/doc/theory/meta_modeling/polynomial_least_squares.rst

 directly invert
 :math:`\boldsymbol{\Psi}^{\textsf{T}} \boldsymbol{\Psi}`
-since the solution may be particularly sensitive to an ill-conditioning of the matrix.
+since the solution may be particularly sensitive to an ill-conditioned matrix.
 The least-square problem is rather solved using more robust numerical methods such as *singular value decomposition* (SVD) or *QR-decomposition*.